-The following is a list of truly marvelous black females who are marvelous not because of the vastness of their accomplishments, but because their life stories go beyond their race and gender.
-Everything from science to music to politics wouldn’t be the same without these women, and one can safely say that they’ve changed the world.
-They are a key part of our history, though they may not be featured within our textbooks (yet).
-With this in mind, I encourage you to go beyond what I’ve written and explore further.
+The following is a list of truly marvelous black women who are marvelous not because of the vastness of their accomplishments, but because their life stories go beyond their race and gender.
+Everything from science to music to politics wouldn’t be the same without these women, and one can safely say they’ve changed the world.
+They are a key part of our history, though they may not be featured in our textbooks (yet).

-Born with the name Marguerite Johnson, she was many things—an author (with 7 autobiographical books), a poet, a singer, a songwriter, a director, a producer, a dancer, and a civil rights activist.
-Angelou also learned 6 languages and made Tupac cry (without even trying)!
+Born Marguerite Johnson, Maya Angelou was many things—an author (with seven autobiographical books), a poet, a singer, a songwriter, a director, a producer, a dancer, and a civil rights activist.
+Angelou also learned six languages and made Tupac cry (without even trying!).
 At 16, she became a mother to her son, Guy, and regardless of the fact that she’s never been to college, Angelou has over 50 honorary degrees.
-She was the first black woman to direct a major motion picture (the movie Down in the Delta).
+She was the first black woman to direct a major motion picture (Down in the Delta).
 With the encouragement of Martin Luther King Jr., she took on the role of northern coordinator for the Southern Christian Leadership Conference.

 During his time in office, Obama awarded her the Presidential Medal of Freedom.
 Before she died, Angelou said she wanted this simple yet goosebump-inducing sentence engraved on her tombstone: “I did my best, I hope you do the same.”
 She’s a trailblazer whose words have gotten us all through tough times.

-In 1999, when the Second Liberian Civil War hit, systematic rape and violence was rampant in Liberia.
-In response, Leymah Gbowee brought together a multi-faith group of women called the Women of Liberia Mass Action for Peace Movement.
-This collective of Muslim and Christian women used many non-violent strategies, like pray-ins and protests with the hope of reviving negotiations for peace.
-One method that didn’t work, but garnered a lot of media attention, was the sex strike, in which women chose to stop having intercourse with their partners until the fighting stopped.
+In 1999, when the Second Liberian Civil War hit, systematic rape and violence were rampant in Liberia.
+In response, women’s rights activist Leymah Gbowee brought together a multi-faith group of women called the Women of Liberia Mass Action for Peace Movement.
+This collective of Muslim and Christian women used many non-violent strategies, such as pray-ins and protests, in hopes of reviving negotiations for peace.
+One method that didn’t work but garnered a lot of attention was the famous sex strike, in which women chose to stop having intercourse with their partners until the fighting stopped.

 She’s a self-proclaimed titan whose shows—Grey’s Anatomy, Scandal, How to Get Away with Murder, and The Catch—when combined, make up 70 hours of TV, with 45 of those hours being shows that she has not only produced, but also created.
-Rhimes will often juggle three or four shows in production at the same time, which air in seven languages for 30 million people.
+Rhimes will often juggle three or four shows in production at the same time, which air in seven languages to 30 million people.
 Her production company, Shondaland, employs 550 actors, writers, producers, and crew members.
 Did I mention she’s a single mother with three kids?

 The Golden Globe winner started off at the University of Southern California.
 A brilliant student, she earned the Gary Rosenberg Writing Fellowship.
 Before her massive TV success, Rhimes wrote films like Introducing Dorothy Dandridge, Princess Diaries 2: Royal Engagement, and the Britney Spears masterpiece that is Crossroads.
-She’s not just breaking ground for herself, but she’s creating roles for people of color.
-Rhimes casts minorities as leading roles — not just as the funny best friend.
+She’s not just breaking ground for herself, she’s also creating parts for people of color—and leading roles at that.
 Her shows are a reflection of the world we actually live in, and they make us wonder why more network television showrunners don’t follow her lead.

-She was born Sarah Breedlove on a Louisiana cotton plantation, and became the first female in the U.S. to become a self-made millionaire.
-In 1905, Walker created a line of hair care products for African Americans, after losing her hair due to a scalp ailment.
-The southern native was also the sole owner of her million dollar business, and worked to bring the Walker Building (an arts center) to life.
+She was born Sarah Breedlove on a Louisiana cotton plantation and became the first female self-made millionaire in the U.S. In 1905, Walker created a line of hair care products for African Americans, after losing her hair due to a scalp ailment.
+The Southern native was also the sole owner of her million-dollar business, and worked to bring the Walker Building (an arts center) to life.
 Located in Indianapolis, it is now considered a National Historic Landmark.

 With time, cataracts can lead to blindness.
 It’s thanks to Dr. Patricia Bath that millions of people no longer live with this condition.
 Specifically, she invented the Laserphaco Probe which, unlike previous procedures, has few negative side effects.
 Before co-creating the American Institute for the Prevention of Blindness (with the belief that sight is a human right), Dr. Bath was the first female member of the Department of Ophthalmology at Jules Stein Eye Institute at UCLA.

-It is believed that Mabley is one of the first stand-up comics, inspiring legends like Lenny Bruce.
-She starred in numerous films, headlined the Apollo, and had many critically-acclaimed and commercially successful comedy albums (including the gold-certified The Funniest Woman Alive, Moms Mabley at The U.N., and Moms Mabley at The Playboy Club).
+It is believed that Moms Mabley is one of the first stand-up comics, inspiring legends like Lenny Bruce.
+She starred in numerous films, headlined the Apollo, and had many critically acclaimed and commercially successful comedy albums (including the gold-certified The Funniest Woman Alive, Moms Mabley at The U.N., and Moms Mabley at The Playboy Club).